envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 (for example, **&lt;HOSTNAME&gt;** = api-demo.envi.net)

-This request example filters target records set based on the value of notes property and if it equals Capital Item, an entity will be included in the resulting set.
+This request example filters target records set based on the value of notes property, and if it equals Capital Item, an entity will be included in the resulting set.

 Since no ```$top``` option is specified, only the first 20 records will be included.
 Except for the ```$top``` and ```$skip``` options, ```@odata.nextLink``` in the response will include the ```$filter``` option.